twilio/twilio-cli/docs/general_usage.md

 ### Precedence of stored credentials

-The CLI will attempt to load credentials in the following order of priority:
+`twilio-cli` will attempt to load credentials in the following order of priority:

 1. From the profile specified with the `-p` parameter
 1. From environment variables, if set
 1. From the active profile

+### Specify Edge

+To take advantage of Twilio's [Global Infrastructure], authorization using profiles or environment variables both support a target Edge environment variable: `TWILIO_EDGE`

 ## Subaccounts